Kerberos

 Kerberos extensions are additional features added to the standard Kerberos protocol that provide additional functionality, security, and flexibility.
 I'll talk about a few important ones here.

-The PAC (Privilege Attribute Certificate) is a structure within Kerberos TGTs and STs that contains authorization data for a user such as group memberships, user privileges, etc.
+The PAC (Privilege Attribute Certificate) is a structure within Kerberos TGTs and STs that contains authorization data for a user, such as group memberships, user privileges, etc.

 Last updated